bennyhuo/KotlinBlogTranslation/original/Upcoming Change: “Class Objects” Rethought.md

 ## Terminology Change

-As you might have noticed, the term “class object” sounds a little ambiguous in English, and this is why many people tend to think that class object of Foo must be an instance (in other words, object) of Foo, which is totally not so.
+As you might have noticed, the term “class object” sounds a little ambiguous in English, and this is why many people tend to think that class object of <code>Foo</code> must be an instance (in other words, object) of <code>Foo</code>, which is totally not so.
 This, among other reasons, is why we are looking for another term and syntax.
 The current proposal has it as follows:

 {% raw %}
 <p></p>